Russia: More than 5,000 arrested as Alexei Navalny supporters defy protest ban, says monitor | DW | 31.01.2021

 Last week, hundreds of thousands of demonstrators protested in support of Navalny.
 A record 4,002 people were arrested for their involvement in the protests.

-Navalny, 44, was immediately arrested upon his arrival in Moscow earlier this month and sentenced to pretrial detention.
+Navalny, 44, was immediately detained upon his arrival in Moscow earlier this month.
 He is accused of violating the conditions of a 2014 suspended sentence.
 A court is due to meet next week to consider whether to hand him a jail term of up to three and a half years.

 Many of the opposition politician's associates were targeted in the lead-up to Sunday's protests.
 His brother Oleg, top aide Lyubov Sobol and three other people were sentenced to two months of house arrest on Friday for allegedly violating coronavirus regulations during last weekend's mass demonstrations.